rowak/nanoleaf-api/README.md

 List<Panel> panels = device.getPanels();
 List<Panel> panels = device.getPanelsRotated();
 ```

+Another useful method for processing panel data is the `device.getNeighborPanels(Panel, List<Panel>)` method, which returns the panels that are directly connected to a specific panel.

 ### Rhythm (Aurora only)
 Information about the rhythm module on the Aurora such as mode, connected/not connected, active/not active, and aux available can be accessed using getters.
 Below are a few examples.